LeonardMH/namealizer/README.markdown

 The goal of namealizer is simple, to create a straightforward method for creating random collections of words.

+The apparent usefulness of such a tool isn't immediately obvious but there are situations in which this ability could actually be useful.
+If nothing else it is always entertaining to see a few random words thrown together.

+**If you are using namealizer feel free to let me know what for!**

+The dictionary included with namealizer was compiled from various sources with the main dictionary being the en\_US dictionary used in Hunspell.
+The dictionary was mirrored on sourceforge at [Kevin's Word List Page](http://wordlist.sourceforge.net").

+It is my intent to compile a few alternate dictionaries as well.
+As well as creating a parser tool to easily reformat arbitrary word lists.

 ## Examples

 The concept of namealizer is a bit difficult to understand but its purpose is fairly straightforward.